2025 End of Year Message from Hopkins Executive

 - Most recently, with observances of International Day of People with Disability (December 3), Human Rights Week (December 1-10), and Disability Action Week (November 24 – December 1), we have championed themes of accessibility, leadership, and human rights, underscoring our commitment to advancing an inclusive and sustainable future.

-- Earlier in the year, our community came together for the 9th annual Bold Ideas Better Solutions Symposium (#BIBS25) in September.
-This was our ninth annual symposium, and we are proud to share that we have had over 230 speakers involved, over 2000 attendees and 30 sponsors supporting the event over the last 9 years.
+- Earlier in the year, our community came together for our Bold Ideas Better Solutions Symposium (#BIBS25) in September which was another great event.
+This was our ninth annual symposium, and we’re proud to share that across those 9 years of BIBS we have had more than 230 speakers, 2000 attendees and 30 sponsors supporting the event.

-- Our regular Hopkins Hours have continued to be a cornerstone of our engagement.
+- Our regular Hopkins Hours have continued to be a cornerstone of our engagement and were very well attended and received.

-- We have a total 78 active research projects at Hopkins, with a special mention to 2 MRFF grant wins this year in Facilitating Access to Sleep apnoea Screening and Treatment in Spinal Cord Injury and on mental health and acquired brain injury (ABI).
+- We have a total 81 active research projects at Hopkins, with a special mention to 2 recent MRFF grant successes in 2025 – one on Facilitating Access to Sleep apnoea Screening and Treatment in Spinal Cord Injury and on mental health and acquired brain injury (ABI).

 - Hopkins membership and interest in research has increased beyond 800 full members and affiliate members.

-It has been a busy time for research translation, with many projects coming to fruition this year and research being presented at many national and international conferences, and disseminated through various other methods.
+It has been an incredibly busy time for research translation, with many projects coming to fruition at the end of this year and research projects and outcomes being presented at many national and international conferences and disseminated through a wide variety of other methods.

 - We also had a couple key awards from an editor’s choice award for Dr Michael Norwood VR nature project paper, through to Louise Bassingwaighte’s best conference paper award for On-road driving remediation: Achieving and maintaining fitness to drive following brain injury.

-- One of our key program one projects, the TRACE 3.0 project, is coming to the end of its two years of data collection in the next month.
-The project tracks the patterns of recovery over time for individuals with SCI and ABI, from inpatient rehabilitation discharge up to 24 months post-discharge.
-We are excited for this data to improve transitions, experiences, access, care participation and supports across the rehabilitation care continuum.
+- One of our key program one projects, the TRACE 3.0 project, is coming to the end of its two year data collection in the next month.
+This project tracks the patterns of recovery over time for individuals with SCI and ABI, from inpatient rehabilitation discharge up to 24 months post-discharge.
+TRaCE 3.0 findings will allow better understanding of people’s recovery trajectories and experiences of rehabilitation which can inform novel interventions and service models to improve access to rehabilitation that is matched to individuals’ personal preferences and life situations.

 - Both our Hopkins offices moved this year and now staff are in their new purpose designed and renovated office spaces.
 The new offices has enabled all staff to be co-located for team collaboration and integration.